MithileshRavindiran/case-0.1.0/README.md

 1) Docker image should be created
 2) Internationilzation should be improved
-3) Pagination and HATEOS should be implemented to handle a large amount of data
+3) Pagination and HATEOS should be implemented to handle a large amount of data 4)Error Handling with Message Bundle to support multiple language has to be implemented 5)